davidgeofflow/samba-dfree-subdir/README.md

 The Samba daemon does not report all available disk space when the path contains multiple disks.

 ## Solution:
 This script calculates and outputs the correct total and free space for a given directory, including subdirectories on different mount points.
-By default, it checks the top-level directories, but it can be modified to include subdirectories by setting the `recursive` variable to `true`.
+By default, it checks the first level of subdirectories, but it can be modified to include all subdirectories by setting the `recursive` variable to `true`.

 ## Setup Instructions: